Kelly Kahl is President, CBS Entertainment, reporting directly to Leslie Moonves, Chairman and CEO, CBS Corporation.

 In this position, Kahl’s primary responsibility is overseeing the program planning and scheduling of all primetime programming for the CBS Television Network.
-He also supervises coordination between CBS programming divisions and the network’s respective operations in sales, marketing, affiliate relations, news, sports, research and with the CBS Television Station Group.
+He also supervises coordination between CBS programming divisions and the Network’s respective operations in sales, marketing, affiliate relations, news, sports and research, as well as with the CBS Television Station Group.

 Kahl’s responsibilities include scheduling oversight for The CW Network, a joint venture of CBS Corporation and Warner Bros.
 Entertainment.
 In addition, Kahl is on the Board of Pop, a new cable network (formerly known as TVGN) that is a joint venture between CBS and Lionsgate Entertainment.

 Kahl, who has been Senior Executive Vice President since 2004, had previously been Executive Vice President, Program Planning and Scheduling, CBS since June 2001, overseeing all scheduling of primetime series, specials, television movies and mini-series for both CBS and The CW.